 Working with athletes from the world of mixed martial arts has seen many of them comment upon the mindset required of a fighter.
+I recently went to Orange County Jiu Jitsu Finder to find a new instructor.
 Thinking back to how I was taught tackling as an 11 year old just arriving at Secondary school, I remember being stood on one side of a 10×10 grid with my opponent on the other and told to run at each other from a variety of angles.
 No substitute for being dropped in at the deep end I hear you cry.
 But for me as a slight 11 year old I was scared and hated tackling practice.
 How many people get turned off the game at this stage?
 You cannot divorce collisions from rugby when you are teaching the game so it must be embraced.
 What scared me more than tackling was the disappointment of my Dad if I bottled out so in matches I threw myself headlong into collision after collision.
 I enjoyed the respect that it garnered and people talking about me as being a great tackler, I also spent a considerable time in hospital, largely with head injuries!

 The relevance of that little anecdote, an atmosphere was created that made me want to tackle, to throw myself into the path of another person running at me at speed, an entirely unnatural act!
 This is how you create the mindset, consistent exposure to contact with the myriad of “confidence in contact” drills and warm ups that are out there.
 Repeated praise for improvement in performance no matter how poor the end result might be, and constant support to make the less physical players a bit more physical.
 The art is doing it without the trips to hospital from kamikaze kids who want to prove how tough they are.